-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 6.6 Is 'bumpitrage' a common feature in public takeovers in your jurisdiction?

-We sometimes see instances of bumpitrage, where activist investors of target entities purchase shares after the announcement of a bid with a view to forcing the bidder to improve the terms of its offer for the target.
+We have seen instances of 'bumpitrage', where activist investors of target entities purchase shares after the announcement of a bid with a view to forcing the bidder to improve the terms of its offer for the target.

 6.7 Is there any minimum level of consideration that a buyer must pay on a takeover bid (eg, by reference to shares acquired in the market or to a volume-weighted average over a period of time)?

-Subject to the price implications pursuant to the CSX Code on Takeovers and Mergers and Rules Governing Substantial Acquisitions of Shares of shares being acquired before or during the offer period (as described in question 6.2), there is no minimum level of consideration that a buyer must pay on a takeover bid.
+Subject to the price implications pursuant to the CSX Code on Takeovers and Mergers and Rules Governing Substantial Acquisitions of Shares, where shares are being acquired before or during the offer period (as discussed in question 6.2), there is no minimum level of consideration that a buyer must pay on a takeover bid.
+As discussed further in question 8.1, dissenting shareholders in a takeover effected by a statutory merger/consolidation have the right to be paid a judicially determined fair value for their shares.

 6.8 In public takeovers, to what extent are bidders permitted to invoke MAC conditions (whether target or market-related)?

 We are not aware of MAC conditions being tested in the Cayman Islands, but it is likely that the approach adopted by the UK Takeover Panel would be followed in the Cayman Islands.
-The Takeover Panel's recent refusal to allow Brigadier Acquisition Company Limited to rely on a MAC condition when the impact of the COVID-19 pandemic became apparent after Brigadier's announcement of a firm intention to make an offer for Moss Bros Group PLC confirms that MAC conditions continue to be very difficult for bidders to invoke in the United Kingdom, with such approach likely to be followed in the Cayman Islands.
+The Takeover Panel's refusal to allow Brigadier Acquisition Company Limited to rely on a MAC condition when the impact of the COVID-19 pandemic became apparent after Brigadier's announcement of a firm intention to make an offer for Moss Bros Group PLC confirms that MAC conditions continue to be very difficult for bidders to invoke in the United Kingdom, with such approach likely to be followed in the Cayman Islands.

 6.9 Are shareholder irrevocable undertakings (to accept the takeover offer) customary in your jurisdiction?